 Saint Firmin Monestime: From Haiti to Mattawa

 In the 1950s, fate led Dr. Saint Firmin Monestime from Haiti to Mattawa, in Northern Ontario.
-He would become the very first Black mayor elected in Canada.
+Discover the surprising story of Canada's first Black mayor.

 August 1951.
 Two doctors, Gaston Lamontagne and Saint Firmin Monestime, are on their way to Timmins, in Northern Ontario, where they hope to find work.
 After driving for a few hours, they decide to stop for a bite.
 They leave Highway 17 for Mattawa's Main Street.
 In front of the brand new Champlain Theater, the Chez François snack bar awaits them.